Solar Panels in Franklin Township, NJ | 2026 Installation Guide | Solar by Omar Skip to main content

 Franklin Commuter Solar FAQs

-70%+ of Franklin households have commute jobs (15–35 min one-way) to Rutgers campus, New Brunswick corporate, or Princeton headquarters.
-High EV adoption due to faculty incentives, tech company perks, sustainability mandates.
+70%+ of Franklin Township households have commute jobs (15–35 min one-way) to Rutgers campus, New Brunswick corporate centers, or Princeton headquarters.
+High EV adoption due to faculty incentives, tech company perks, and corporate sustainability mandates.

-Senate Bill S610 streamlined solar zoning (2026), eliminating arbitrary restrictions.
-Digital platform: submit → automated compliance (same-day) → approval (5–7 days).
-Traditional: 4–6 weeks.
-Franklin: 1–2 week total permitting.
+Senate Bill S610 streamlined solar zoning for New Jersey in 2026, eliminating arbitrary size limits and aesthetic restrictions.
+Franklin Township adopted S610’s digital platform: submit permits → automated compliance check (same-day) → approval (5–7 days).
+Traditional permitting takes 4–6 weeks.
+S610 saves 2–4 weeks per project.

-11 kW system produces 4–5 kW during 6–8 AM (morning commute window).
-Level 2 charger draws 7.2 kW.
-Solar covers ~60% charger load during morning peak.
-Result: 60–70% commute charging from solar in peak season.
+An 11 kW solar system produces 4–5 kW during the 6–8 AM morning window.
+A Level 2 EV charger draws 7.2 kW.
+Solar covers approximately 60% of the charger load during morning peak production.
+Result: 60–70% of commute charging comes from solar during peak season.

 Yes.
-Optional: pair 11 kW solar with 10–12 kWh battery backup (~$150–$200/month lease add-on).
-Provides 24–36 hour outage protection + home office power during campus outages.
-Most Rutgers households add battery within 12 months of solar activation.
+Rutgers faculty and graduate students can pair an 11 kW solar system with a 10–12 kWh battery backup for approximately $150–$200 per month lease add-on.
+Battery storage provides 24–36 hours of outage protection plus dedicated home office power during campus grid outages.
+Most Rutgers households add battery storage within 12 months of solar activation.

-Omar analyzes your PSE&G bill, S610 fast-track zoning approval timeline, Rutgers/Princeton/New Brunswick commute distance + EV integration opportunity, morning + evening solar peak alignment with charger load windows, net metering optimization, and SuSI income on your specific system — free, zero pressure.
+Omar analyzes your PSE&G bill, S610 fast-track zoning timeline, Rutgers/Princeton commute distance + EV integration, morning solar peak alignment with charger loads, net metering optimization, and SuSI income on your specific system — free, zero pressure.
 Most Franklin approvals finish 1–2 weeks via S610 digital platform.
-Lock commuter solar + EV fuel arbitrage NOW before grid rates climb.

 Scroll to Top